augu65/Netflow_sniffer/README.md

 * --interface : Allows for the selection of which network interface to sniff on
 * --file : Allows for the file/filepath to be specified
 * --timeout : Allows for the timeout of a flow to be specified
+* --label : Allows for flows to show what application they are from

 ### NOTE: The sniff.py file must be run with administrator permissions.